IARU-R1-C5/beacons/README.md

 # Frequently Asked Questions (FAQ)

+## How can I open the coordinated beacon database XLS file?

+You need to right-click on beacons.xls and Save As on your computer.
+Then you need to open this file with your local Excel.

 ## Where can I find the list of coordinated beacons?

 Please go to https://github.com/IARU-R1-C5/beacons, you will be able to find a static database of coordinated beacons.